jchambers2012/3-Zone---5-Channel-Bus-Sensor-Hub/README.md

 ## GPIO Layout

+- "I" Only - Input Only
+- "O" Only - Output Only
+- "IO"     - Can be used as both an Input or Output
+- "X"      - Special functions

 ###### ESP8266 Port Layout
 - D0 - IO - IR via R3 resistor
 - D1 - X  - SCL        - MCP23017, CHAIN-1, CHAIN-2 and LCD Header